batect/batect.dev/docs/getting-started/shell-tab-completion.md

 If you're using [Homebrew](https://brew.sh), install support for Batect's tab completion with `brew install batect/batect/batect-fish-completion`.

-Otherwise, you can install support for Batect's tab completion using [Fisher](https://github.com/jorgebucaran/fisher) with `fisher add batect/batect-fish-completion`.
+Otherwise, you can install support for Batect's tab completion using [Fisher](https://github.com/jorgebucaran/fisher) with `fisher install batect/batect-fish-completion`.

 ## Zsh